Do you have a blog? Do this to improve your SEO positioning

 • Value Attribute: tips with tools.

-TIP: To view the metadata as it would be reflected in the search engine, we recommend using Higher Visibility , which helps you measure the length of the url, title and description in pixels.
+TIP: To view the metadata as it would be reflected in the search engine, we recommend using Higher Visibility , which helps you measure the url, title and description extension in pixels.

 Content

-As we mentioned at the beginning, the content is the king of blog optimization, an extensive content that clarifies and reports all the user's doubts regarding the subject, is an instant plus for the search engine robot and therefore for the interest of the Internet user. .
+As we had mentioned at the beginning, content is the king of blog optimization, extensive content that clarifies and informs all the user's doubts regarding the topic is an instant plus for the search engine robot and therefore for the interest of the Internet user. .

 To create quality content we recommend following the following: